Science fiction on television

 Science fiction first appeared in television programming in the late 1930s, during what is called the Golden Age of Science Fiction.
 Special effects and other production techniques allow creators to present a living visual image of an imaginary world not limited by the constraints of reality.

-Story creation and scientific accuracy

-Science fiction tries to blend fiction and reality seamlessly so that the viewer can be immersed in the imaginative world.
-This includes characters, settings, and tools.
-Viewers often critique the scientific plausibility and accuracy of technology and technological concepts.

-In the 2020 series Away a notable plot point in the eight episode, Vital Signs has astronauts listen intently for a sound boom picked up by a real-life Mars rover called InSight.
-Similarity, in 2022 scientists used InSight to listen for the landing of a real spacecraft.

 Visual production process and methods

 The need to portray imaginary settings or characters with properties and abilities beyond the reach of current reality obliges producers to make extensive use of specialized techniques of television production.

 Through most of the 20th century, many of these techniques were expensive and involved a small number of dedicated craft practitioners, while the reusability of props, models, effects, or animation techniques made it easier to keep using them.
 The combination of high initial cost and lower maintenance cost pushed producers into building these techniques into the basic concept of a series, influencing all the artistic choices.

 By the late 1990s, improved technology and more training and cross-training within the industry made all of these techniques easier to use, so that directors of individual episodes could make decisions to use one or more methods, so such artistic choices no longer needed to be baked into the series concept.